cleisoncavalcanti/AZ-103-Azure-Administrator/Instructions/Labs/02a - Deploy and Manage Virtual Machines (az-100-03).md

 1. From the **az1000302-vm0** blade, display the **Networking** blade.

-1. On the **az1000302-vm0 - Networking** blade, click the entry representing network interface (with name starting with az1000302-vm0).
+1. On the **az1000302-vm0 - Networking** blade, click the entry representing network interface (with name az1000302-nic0).

 1. From the blade displaying the properties of the network interface of **az1000302-vm0**, navigate to its **IP configurations** blade.